 This occurs frequently enough that doctors classify retching in pregnancy as separate from vomiting.

-Despite the term “morning sickness”, the nausea and vomiting can occur at any time throughout the day or night.
+Despite the term “morning sickness”, nausea and vomiting can occur at any time throughout the day or night.

 The term is coined because it is quite common for nausea to occur shortly after waking, due to the combination of low blood sugar levels and having an empty stomach from fasting overnight.